 NUR 021.
 STRATEGIES FOR SUCCESS IN NURSING.
-This course is designed to expose the pre-nursing student to the basic principles and concepts necessary for the successful completion of NUR 131/132.
-Development of student awareness of communication skills and principles of health are introduced.
-Critical thinking and problem solving are incorporated throughout the course of study.
-2 non-degree credits
+This course is designed to expose the pre-nursing student to the basic concepts necessary for successful completion of NUR 131/132.
+General critical thinking and problem-solving techniques are incorporated throughout the course with specific emphasis on acquisition of test-taking skills related to NCLEX-RN format questions.
+In addition, development of student awareness of communication skills and principles of health are introduced.

 NUR 100.
 MEDICAL TERMINOLOGY.
 This course is designed to include the basic structure of medical words, including prefixes, suffixes, roots, combination forms and plurals.
 Pronunciation, spelling and definitions of medical and pathophysiological terms related to all body systems are emphasized.
-I credit
+1 credit

 NUR 104.
 DRUG DOSAGE CALCULATION.
 This course presents concepts necessary for the calculation and administration of oral and parenteral medication dosages.
 Two lecture hours per week.
-Prerequisites: MAT023 and BIO151 with a grade of "C" or better.
-2 credits
+Prerequisites: MAT 023 and BIO 151 with a grade of "C" or better.

 NUR 113.
 CLARIFICATION OF THE SOCIAL SELF.
 In this course the student will explore communication and listening, conflict-resolution, assertiveness and decision-making as they apply to individuals in an interpersonal context.
 Values clarification and ethical decision-making exercises will be used in structured and unstructured group learning activities, as well as readings and discussion.
 Prerequisites: ENG 100/WAC 011, ENG 101/RCA 021, or SAT exemption.
-3 credits

 NUR 120.
-FOUNDATIONS OF NURSING This introductory course is designed to acquaint the student with the philosophy and conceptual framework of the nursing program.
+FOUNDATIONS OF NURSING.
+This introductory course is designed to acquaint the student with the philosophy and conceptual framework of the nursing program.
 Foci of the course will be on the history of nursing, the nursing process, man and his environmental interaction as a dynamic unit, life events as they affect clients' movement toward their optimal potential, and the communication process.
 Definitions of nursing are explored in order to increase the student's understanding of the nurse's diverse roles in providing health care.
-Prerequisite CHEM 111.2 credits
+Prerequisite CHEM 111.

 NUR 121.
 CONCEPTS OF NURSING.
 Intended for graduate or registered nurses entering the BSN program, the course is designed to prepare the student to utilize concepts of communication, professionalization and the nursing process as they relate to the conceptual framework of the curriculum.
 Focus will be on health, man and man's environmental interactions.
 Students will reflect on their experiences in order to explore a definition of nursing.
 This exploration will serve as a basis for examining the evaluation and projected expectations of nursing roles in terms of professional practice.
-2 credits

 NUR 131.
 NURSING SKILL ACQUISITION.
 This associate degree nursing course introduces the student to all the assessment, therapeutic and collaborative-teaching skills identified by the faculty to be the responsibility of the registered nurse.
 This is a campus nursing skill lab course in which the student is introduced to the art of nursing.
 One lecture hour and 6 clinical laboratory hours per week.
-Prerequisites: SSC 100, FDS 100, WAC 011/ENG 100, RAC 021/ENG 101, PSY 120, BIO 151-152, NUR 100, NUR 104, Computer Literacy Examination, BCLS certification.
+Prerequisites: SSC 100, FDS 100, WAC 011/ENG 100, RAC 021/ENG 101, PSY 120, BIO 151-152, NUR 100, Computer Literacy Examination, BCLS certification.
 Corequisites: NUR 132, BIO 240.
-3 credits